Kyiv dismisses Putin's call for 36-hour ceasefire in Ukraine as 'hypocrisy' - KTVZ

 “Russia cannot be trusted.
 Not a single word they say,” Haidai added.

+Now in its 11th month, the battle that many experts thought would be over within days or weeks has become a grueling war.

+Both sides have taken blows in recent weeks: Ukraine’s economy shrank by more than 30% last year, with Russian missile strikes pummeling civilian infrastructure, leaving many without heat in the height of winter.
+Meanwhile, Ukrainian attacks on Russian barracks have killed a significant number of Russian troops and sparked controversy within Russia.

-Ukrainian presidential adviser Mykhailo Podolyak responded on Twitter by saying that Russia must leave “occupied territories” in Ukraine before any “temporary truce.”
+Ukrainian presidential adviser Mykhailo Podolyak responded to Putin’s move on Twitter by saying that Russia must leave “occupied territories” in Ukraine before any “temporary truce.”

 “First.
 Ukraine doesn’t attack foreign territory and doesn’t kill civilians.
 As RF [Russian Federation] does … Second.
 RF must leave the occupied territories — only then will it have a ‘temporary truce’.
 Keep hypocrisy to yourself,” Podolyak said.